alkesh26/blog/content/posts/leetcode-single-number-ii.md

   // so now ones variable get the bit representation of nums[i]
   - ones = ones ^ nums[i]

-  // Now if the number appeared thrice both the ones and twos
+  // Now, if the number appeared thrice, both the ones and twos
   // variable has the bit representation of nums[i].
   // We create a negate of these set bits and remove them from the
   // ones and twos variable in next steps.